david-stefan-hermann/cobblemon/docs/composed_pool_parties.md

 }
 ```

 This will make a party that is randomly ordered.
-One slot will have a Pokémon with the `ace` label if possible, falling
+One slot will have a Pokémon with the `ace` label if it can find any
-back to `strong` or `fodder` if not, and if all else fails the slot will be empty.
-That logic is applied to all the
+suitable ones for this seed level and NPC aspects, falling back to `strong` or `fodder` if not, and if all else fails
+the slot will be empty.
+That logic is applied to all the remaining slots.
+The party composition is given the number of
-remaining slots.
-The party composition is given the number of Pokémon that is desired, and in the case of a 3 Pokémon
+Pokémon that is desired, and in the case of a 3 Pokémon party, slot1, slot, and slot3 will be used even if
-party, slot1, slot, and slot3 will be used even if `scrambleOrder` is true.
-The scrambling occurs only after the Pokémon
-have been selected.
+`scrambleOrder` is true.
+The scrambling occurs only after the Pokémon have been selected.
+The only exception is if any
+of slots 1-3 failed to produce a Pokémon, in which case the later slots will be used to make up the desired number of
+Pokémon.

 ### Composed Pool Party Provider
 The `composed_pool` party provider type uses a party pool and a party composition to create a potentially quite complex